 The Board and staff of the State of Alaska may use this report for the review of the operations of TRS.
 Use of this report, for any other purpose or by anyone other than the Board or staff of the State of Alaska may not be appropriate and may result in mistaken conclusions because of failure to understand applicable assumptions, methods or inapplicability of the report for that purpose.
-Because of the risk of misinterpretation of actuarial results, you should ask Conduent to review any statement you wish to make on the results contained in this report.
-Conduent will not accept any liability for any such statement made without the review by Conduent.
+Because of the risk of misinterpretation of actuarial results, you should ask Conduent HR Consulting to review any statement you wish to make on the results contained in this report.
+Conduent HR Consulting will not accept any liability for any such statement made without the review by Conduent HR Consulting.

 Future actuarial measurements may differ significantly from current measurements due to plan experience differing from that anticipated by the economic and demographic assumptions, increases or decreases expected as part of the natural operation of the methodology used for these measurements, and changes in plan provisions or applicable law.
 In particular, retiree group benefits models necessarily rely on the use of approximations and estimates, and are sensitive to changes in these approximations and estimates.
 Small variations in these approximations and estimates may lead to significant changes in actuarial measurements.
-An analysis of the potential range of such future differences is beyond the scope of this valuation (other than the sensitivity analyses shown in Sections 3.2 and 4.7).
+An analysis of the potential range of such future differences is beyond the scope of this valuation.

-In our opinion, the actuarial assumptions used are reasonable, taking into account the experience of the System and reasonable long-term expectations, and represent our best estimate of the anticipated long-term experience under the System.
-The actuary performs an analysis of System experience periodically and recommends changes if, in the opinion of the actuary, assumption changes are needed to more accurately reflect expected future experience.
+In our opinion, the actuarial assumptions used are reasonable, taking into account the experience of the plan and reasonable long-term expectations, and represent our best estimate of the anticipated long-term experience under the plan.
+The actuary performs an analysis of plan experience periodically and recommends changes if, in the opinion of the actuary, assumption changes are needed to more accurately reflect expected future experience.
 The last full experience analysis was performed for the period July 1, 2009 to June 30, 2013.
-Based on that experience study, the Board adopted new assumptions effective for the June 30, 2014 valuation to better reflect expected future experience.
-Based on our annual analysis of recent claims experience, changes were made to the per capita claim cost rates effective June 30, 2016 to better reflect expected future healthcare experience.
-Based on recent experience, the healthcare cost trend assumptions are still reasonable and were not changed.
+Based on that experience study, the Board adopted new assumptions effective beginning with the June 30, 2014 valuation to better reflect expected future experience.
+Based on our annual analysis of recent claims experience, changes were made to the per capita claim cost rates effective June 30, 2017 to better reflect expected future healthcare experience.
+Based on recent experience, the healthcare cost trend assumptions were also updated.
 A summary of the actuarial assumptions and methods used in this actuarial valuation are shown in Section 6.

-The assumptions and methods used to determine the healthcare Actuarial Required Contributions (ARC) of the Employers to TRS as outlined in this report and all supporting schedules meet the parameters and requirements for disclosure of Governmental Accounting Standards Board (GASB) Statement No. 43, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.
-Based on member data and asset information provided by the Division of Retirement and Benefits, we have prepared the trend data schedule under GASB No. 43 that is included in the Financial Section of the CAFR.
+Governmental Accounting Standards Board (GASB) Statement No. 67 (GASB 67) and Statement No. 74 (GASB 74) are effective for TRS during the fiscal year ending June 30, 2017, and separate GASB 67 and GASB 74 reports as of June 30, 2017 have been prepared.
+Section 3 of this report contains accounting information previously disclosed under GASB 25 for fiscal years 2007 through 2013 and accounting information previously disclosed under GASB 43 for fiscal years 2007 through 2016.
 We have also prepared the member data tables shown in Section 5 of this report for the Statistical Section of the CAFR, and the summary of actuarial assumptions, solvency test, and analysis of financial experience for the Actuarial Section of the CAFR.
-Please see our separate GASB 67 report for pension-related information needed for the CAFR.
+Please see our separate GASB 67 and GASB 74 reports for other information needed for the CAFR.